OligoScan: Measuring minerals and heavy metals at the cellular level

 - Bromine: from flame retardants, pesticides

 People come into contact with heavy metals in many ways, particularly through tobacco smoke, jewelry, dental materials, the workplace, nutrition, and environmental factors.
-Depending on the degree of exposure and your detoxification capabilities, they can contribute to chronic symptoms and inflammation and cause delayed-type hypersensitivity, where immunity becomes disrupted similar to an allergy.
-Especially with unexplained long-term symptoms such as fatigue, fibromyalgia, headaches, disrupted immune system function, etc., we can map this out and create a plan to lower the heavy metal load.
+Depending on the level of exposure and your detoxification capacity, they can contribute to chronic complaints and inflammation and cause delayed-type hypersensitivity, where immunity becomes disrupted similar to an allergy.
+Especially for unexplained long-term complaints such as fatigue, fibromyalgia, headaches, disrupted immune system function, etc., we can map this out and create a plan to lower the heavy metal load.

 Oxidative stress

-The OligoScan also measures the degree of oxidative stress, the balance between free radicals and antioxidants in your body.
+The OligoScan also measures the level of oxidative stress, the balance between free radicals and antioxidants in your body.
 High oxidative stress accelerates aging, damages cells, and weakens the immune system.

 Why measure at the cellular level?

 Standard blood tests measure the concentration of minerals and vitamins in the blood.
-However, this does not always reflect the actual absorption in your cells and tissues.
-The body regulates blood levels precisely, sometimes by tapping into reserves from bones, muscles, and organs.
+However, this does not always reflect the actual absorption into your cells and tissues.
+The body regulates blood levels precisely, sometimes by drawing from reserves in bones, muscles, and organs.

 - Actual mineral stores in your tissues